btsmarco/The-Project/README.md

-This code contain soulutions for some of the problems on Project Euler and UVA Judge.
+This code contain solutions for some of the problems on Project Euler and UVA Judge.